sabarishrece2024-netizen/Task-2/README.md

-# Task-2
-Calculator by using python language
+Calculator Application using Python

+This project is a simple calculator that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

+How to run:
+python calculator.py